mballance/mballance.github.io/projects.md

 ### Resources
 - [github](https://github.com/pybfms)

-## eFabless/Google Multi-Project Wafer (MPW) Shuttle (2020)
+## eFabless/Google Multi-Project Wafer (MPW)

+**Stage:** Complete (Dec 2020)

-Taping out a chip was a long-term dream, and one that seemed unlikely to be realized given the difficulty and expense of doing so.
+Taping out a chip has been a long-term dream of mine, and one that seemed unlikely to be realized given the difficulty and expense of doing so.
 A few developments in the industry brought this dream within reach.
 First, the [OpenROAD Project](https://theopenroadproject.org/) assembled an RTL-to-GDS flow using open-source tools.
 Next, Google partnered with